dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 🚀And you might as well grab some nice icons while you are at it from [FontAwesome](http://fontawesome.io/).
 Easiest is to just download the whole fontawesome package and including that in your source.

 ![with icons](img/icons.png){: .fancy .tiny}

 ## Background

 🚀Go ahead and add a background in!

-I recommend getting rid of margin and padding on body:
+I recommend getting rid of margin and padding on body.
+Something like:

 ```css